quicwg/multipath/draft-ietf-quic-multipath.md

 negotiation is ambiguous, they MUST be interpreted as acknowledging packets sent on path 0.

-A new ACK frame format is used as specified in {{ack-mp-frame}} that MUST be used for for acknolowing 1-RTT packets.
+The ACK_MP frame, as specified in {{ack-mp-frame}}, is used to acknowledge 1-RTT packets.
 Compared to the QUIC version 1 ACK frame, the ACK_MP frames additionally contains a Packet Number Space Identifier (PN Space ID).
 The PN Space ID used to distinguish packet number spaces for different